nihirash/nihirash/README.md

 Here will be some guide for some my repos.

+#### Development

+- [BSimple](https://github.com/nihirash/bsimple-ez80-compiler) compiler.
+B-like programming language and compiler that fits into 24K binary on eZ80.
+Targetting to eZ80(mostly for Agon Light/Console8 but can be used for any eZ80 CPU in ADL mode).
+Working on desktop computers(mac, linux; windows should work too but untested cause I have no access to Windows) as well as on Agon Light2 directly.
+Compiles to assembly and can be mixed with almost any assembly code

 #### CP/M related stuff

  - [ZINC is Not CP/M](https://github.com/nihirash/zinc) - CP/M compat layer for Agon's MOS